skilled worker start up business

 Self-employment vs establishing a company

-Pure self-employment is less black and white but our advice remains not to do it.
-There is no explicit ban on self-employment as a skilled worker, however, while you are more likely to remain in an appropriate occupation code, it is still extremely difficult to prove that you are remaining within the 20 hour limit of work undertaken per week.
+Pure self-employment is similar in that it is not black and white but our advice remains not to do it.
+There is no explicit ban on self-employment as a skilled worker, but it is still extremely difficult to prove that you are remaining within the 20 hour limit of work undertaken per week.

 For that reason we still strongly advise clients not to take the risk.